 - Persons that are earning less than Rs.2.5 lakh of the estimated annual salary including the value of the perquisites.

 - Persons who are earning less than Rs.3 lakh of the estimated annual salary including the value of the perquisites – Resident in India and who are over the age of 60 years.

 - Persons who are earning less than Rs.5 lakh of the estimated annual salary including the value of the perquisites – Resident in India and who are over the age of 80 years.

 For all other kinds of persons, TDS on salary must be deducted which is based on the estimated income-tax that is computed on the basis of the income tax rates that are in force.
 Therefore, the estimated annual income of the employee is first computed, then other income or the losses are deducted along with the allowed deductions that are declared by the employee, income tax is thus computed on the estimated annual taxable income, the estimated annual income tax is then divided by the number of months that are applicable and TDS is then deducted every month from the salary payment.
 TDS on salary is then remitted by the employer with the help of the Government Treasury.

-After TDS, the employer is thus required to remit the TDS amount either through the internet banking facility or credit or debit card.
-TDS must however be remitted by the employer before the 7th day of the month; in April, and TDS on salary must however be remitted prior to the 30th day of the month.
+After TDS, the employer is thus required to remit the TDS Return amount either through the internet banking facility or credit or debit card.
+TDS must, however, be remitted by the employer before the 7th day of the month; in April, and TDS on salary must, however, be remitted prior to the 30th day of the month.